 The key is to break down your goal into smaller steps and create an action plan so that you can work towards your goal every day.
 A series of small steps will ultimately lead you to your ultimate goal.

 “The distance between dreams and reality is action.” – Unknown

 Setting a goal makes your retirement dream tangible and more within reach.
 And a good action plan is the best strategy to get you into action.
 Once you start working towards a specific goal in life today, it motivates you even more to take the next step tomorrow and the next day after.
 Get the ball rolling, and you don’t have to worry about staying motivated ever again.

 Step 5) Create New Routines And Healthy Habits

-Creating a healthy and positive morning routine is crucial to stay motivated in retirement.
+Creating a healthy and positive morning routine is crucial to staying motivated in retirement.
 It creates positive momentum.
 An act that will lead to future success and goal achievement.
 Because when you repeat something on a conscious level frequently, it will become nonconscious automatic behavior.

 According to the book Power of Habit is that making your bed is a “keystone habit”.
-It’s a small habit and a daily routine that kick starts a pattern of other good habits during the day.
+It’s a small habit and a daily routine that kick-starts a pattern of other good habits during the day.
 “It is correlated with better productivity, a greater sense of well-being, and stronger skills at sticking with a budget.”

 “If you win the morning, you in the day” – Unknown

 Getting up, making your bed, exercising, and eating a healthy breakfast is a great routine to have that will set you off for the rest of the day.
 And keeps you in motivated spirits.
 Also, the Personal Power Program from Tony Robbins focuses on the power of rituals and repetition.
 Find out more about this coaching program here.